 - Storytelling is medium-agnostic.
 Tell your story through blog posts, customer help centers, about pages, videos, or infographics.

 - You need to formalize your brand story to build connections both on and off your site, especially if your company is actively building a PR strategy.

-- Storytelling is more than what you say explicitly.
-It's how you communicate your message and how you connect with your target audiences.
+- Brand Story Telling is more than what you say explicitly.
+It’s how you communicate your message and how you connect with your target audiences.